dotnet/csharplang/proposals/parameterless-struct-constructors.md

 _ = new PublicConstructor();  // call PublicConstructor::.ctor()
 _ = new PrivateConstructor(); // initobj PrivateConstructor
 ```

+A warning wave may report a warning when using `new()` on a struct type that has constructors but no parameterless constructor.
+No warning will be reported when using substituting such a struct type for a type parameter with a `new()` or `struct` constraint.

 ### Uninitialized values
 A local or field of a struct type that is not explicitly initialized is zeroed.